maziac/DeZog/design/AddingNewRemotes.md

 The DzrpRemote defines a clear set of messages that is sent to the (external) remote.
 In your derivate you just need to implement a transport layer (e.g. sockets) to send those messages to the remote.

-See ZxNextRemote as an example.
-It uses a serial connection as transport.
+See ZxNextRemote or CSpectRemote as an example.
+ZXNextRemote uses a serial connection as transport.
+CSpectRemote a socket connection to the CSpect DeZog Plugin.

 # Selecting The New Remote

-The RemoteFactory creates the remoe accordign to the 'remoteType' (e.g. zrcp or zsim).
+The RemoteFactory creates the Remote according to the 'remoteType' (e.g. 'zrcp', 'cspect' or 'zsim').

 # Example